 No matter how difficult your current operational and technical environment, convincing senior management to invest in ERP is far worse.
 The bottom line is everyone wants to earn money but nobody wants to spend it.
-Well, the secret lies in a simple ROI calculation.
+Well, the secret lies in a simple ERP ROI calculation or ERP ROI Analysis.

 Remember the door to door salesman of a bygone era who came around selling insurance policies?
 They don’t make marketers like that anymore.
 They had one objective, SELL, and one marketing strategy, ROI.
 They told you what your insurance could give you in 2, 5, and 10 years or after your death.
 If someone can convince you to earn money after your death then that’s good marketing.